 How To Book Your Fishing Trip To Scotland

-You have two choices when it comes to booking your fishing trip to Scotland.
-You can either do a DIY fishing trip by hiring a car and booking your spots on the rivers using FishPal.
+You have two choices when booking your fishing trip to Scotland.
+You can do a DIY fishing trip by hiring a car or booking your spots on the rivers using FishPal.

 Scotland has many options for guided fishing trips.
-With Scotia Fishing, they provide a first-class experience and with more personal touch hands-on guide in Scotland.
-Other than salmon and trout they offer pike, grayling and sea pollock fishing.
+Scotia Fishing provides a first-class experience and with a more personal touch hands-on guide in Scotland.
+Besides salmon and trout, they offer pike, grayling and sea pollock fishing.

-They also offer fly fishing casting tuition and also a whiskey and fishing experience which is a very unique and pleasurable experience.
-I highly recommend choosing to go with the team from Scotia Fishing, I can assure you it will be a valuable and memorable fishing experience.
+They also offer fly fishing casting tuition and a whiskey and fishing experience, which is a very unique and pleasurable experience.
+I highly recommend choosing to go with the team from Scotia Fishing, and I can assure you it will be a valuable and memorable fishing experience.

-If you want more of a guide experience and need someone to manage accommodation and transport, then you should talk to either Aardvark McLeod or River & Green.
-Both are large reliable companies that can deal with any unique requests that you may have.
+If you want more of a guide experience and need someone to manage accommodation and transport, you should talk to either Aardvark McLeod or River & Green.
+Both are large, reliable companies that can deal with any unique requests that you may have.

 Fishing Regulations In Scotland

-Along with your fishing license, you will need to book and pay for the beat or area you’re fishing on.
-If you have booked with either of the fishing companies mentioned above, they will have already arranged the license for you.
+More important to note is that you must book and pay for the beat or area you’re fishing on through permission from the landowner or an angling club.
+Many stretches of river are privately owned and require prior permission or a membership to fish them.
+If you book with either of the fishing companies mentioned above, they will have already arranged the license for you.
 If you’re doing DIY, then FishPal is the way to go.

 Tip: Fishing for salmon and sea trout on a Sunday is strictly prohibited.
-Fishing for brown trout on Sundays is legal but is not seen as the right thing to do on some rivers.
+Fishing for brown trout on Sundays is legal but is somewhat frowned upon on some rivers.

-Thanks very much for reading my article, I hope you enjoyed it and are now ready to go fishing in Scotland.
-It’s one of the most beautiful places to go fishing in the world, especially if you love fly fishing.
+Thanks for reading my article; I hope you enjoyed it and are ready to go fishing in Scotland.
+It’s one of the world’s most beautiful places to go fishing, especially if you love fly fishing.

 - Night Fishing Preparation: 9 Top Tips For A Successful Outing - November 29, 2022